yeshua453/website/docs/controls/snackbar.md

 This defines the behavior and location of the snack bar.

-Defines where a SnackBar should appear within a psge and how its location should be adjusted when the page also includes a `FloatingActionButton` or a `NavigationBar`.
+Defines where a SnackBar should appear within a page and how its location should be adjusted when the page also includes a `FloatingActionButton` or a `NavigationBar`.

 If this property is `None`, then the default is `SnackBarBehavior.FIXED`.